DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README.md

 # Troubleshooting

-If you encounter any issue, have a look at the [common troubleshooting explanation](/troubleshooting/OpenID/README.md)
+If you encounter any issue, have a look at the [OpenID Connect troubleshooting Tips](/troubleshooting/OpenID/README.md)

 # License